moabu/cluster-mgr/manual_install/README.md

 - A minimum of three (3) servers or VMs--two (2) for Gluu Servers and one (1) for load balancing (in our example, NGINX);
 - To create the following instructions we used Ubuntu 14 Trusty, but the process should not be OS specific;
-- To create the following instructions we used an Nginx load balancer, however if you have your own load balancer, like F5 or Cisco, you can use that instead and disregard the bottom instructions about configuring Nginx.
+- To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the bottom instructions about configuring Nginx.
 - Gluu Server 3.x using OpenLDAP.

+## Concept

+Multi-master replication with OpenLDAP through delta-syncrepl by creating an accesslog database and configuring synchronization by means the slapd.conf file.
+The ldap.conf file for all the servers will allow the self-signed certs that Gluu creates and configuring the symas-openldap.conf to allow external connections for LDAP.
+There are also some additional steps that are required to persist Gluu functionality across servers.
+This is where a load-balancer/proxy are required.

 ## Instructions

-1. [Install Gluu](https://gluu.org/docs/ce/3.0.2/installation-guide/install/) on one server making sure to use a separate NGINX server FQDN as hostname.
+1. [Install Gluu](https://gluu.org/docs/ce/3.0.2/installation-guide/install/) on one of the servers making sure to use a separate NGINX server FQDN as hostname.

 - A separate NGINX server is recommended, but not necessary, since replicating a Gluu server to a different hostname breaks the functionality of the Gluu webpage, when using a hostname other than what is in the certificates.
-For example, if I used c1.gluu.info as my host and another install of gluu as c2.gluu.info, the process of accessing the site on c2.gluu.info, even with replication, will fail authentication.
+For example, if I used c1.gluu.info as my host and copied that to a second server (e.g. c2.gluu.info), the process of accessing the site on c2.gluu.info, even with replication, will fail authentication, due to hostname conflics.
 So if c1 failed, you couldn't access the Gluu web GUI anymore.

 - The other servers should [install the Gluu Server Package](https://gluu.org/docs/ce/3.0.2/installation-guide/install/#install-gluu-server-package) but not run setup.py.
 This will install the necessary init.d scripts for us.

-2. Copy the Gluu install environment to the other servers.
+2. Copy the Gluu install environment to the other servers. **This is important before you tar /opt/gluu-server-3.0.2, otherwise it won't work**

 ```
 Gluu.Root # logout
 # service gluu-server-3.0.2 stop
 ```

-- Now tar the `/opt/gluu-server-3.0.2/ folder`, copy it to the other servers and extract it in the /opt/ folder.
+- Now tar the `/opt/gluu-server-3.0.2/ folder`, copy `gluu.gz` to the other servers and extract it in the /opt/ folder.

 ```
 tar -cvf gluu.gz /opt/gluu-server-3.0.2/